radius-project/radius/docs/contributing/contributing-releases/README.md

    git push origin release/0.21
    ```

    Verify that GitHub actions triggers a build in response to the tag, and that the build completes.
-This will push the AppCore RP and UCP containers to our container registry.
+This will push Applications RP and UCP containers to our container registry.

 ### Test tutorials and samples